 Talk with David Mattingly (graduate clubs), Paul Manrique (undergraduate clubs) or Katelyn Mendoza (halls) asap if your group would like to show a movie or purchase the rights to perform a play or musical.
 Contracts and/or fees may be associated, so plan ahead!

-Must be routed through the Student Activities Office, and will be signed by Erin Hoffmann Harding, regardless of the amount.
-This includes contracts for bus companies, College Football Hall of Fame, retreat facilities, rental companies, etc.
+All other contracts must be routed through the Student Activities Office, and will be signed by Erin Hoffmann Harding, regardless of the amount.
+This includes contracts for bus companies, off campus venues, retreat facilities, rental companies, not mentioned above.

-- Find the appropriate contract (see above) and fill it out with input from your Artist.
+- Select the appropriate contract (see above) and complete it with details regarding your event.

-- Have the Artist sign it and initial anything that was added (ss# or Federal Tax id, address, etc).
+- Have the person / group sign it and initial anything that was added.

-- Pick it up or have them fax it back to 574-631-8139.
-They need to fax back ALL pages, even though some pages do not include signatures (the fax date and time printed at the top must be the same for all).
+- Ask the person /group to fax it back to 574-631-8139, or scan into an email and send the Student Activities Office at email@example.com.
+The person / group will need to send ALL pages, even though some pages do not include signatures (the fax date and time printed at the top must be the same for all).

 - You will be contacted when the check has arrived.
-Pick up the check and make sure the Artist receives it by the agreed date.
+Pick up the check and make sure the person / group receives it by the agreed date.

-Many times, students are not sure how to complete a contract.
+Many times, students are not sure how to complete a contract template.
 Read below for some of the items to watch for.
 You can also refer to the sample contracts, which are listed under each of the contracts above:

-When completing a contract, the easiest thing to do to avoid difficult to read handwriting or two sets of handwritings is to type up the contract.
-Two sets of handwriting could indicate a contract has been altered after the contract was signed by the Artist.
-To avoid this, utilize the online PDF form contracts to type the information.
-Gather all pertinent information from the Artist ahead of time, including address, social security # (if you are paying them), etc., so that all the Artist needs to do is sign and date the contract.
+When completing a contract tempate, the easiest thing to do is to complete the contract template on the computer.
+Gather all pertinent information from the person / group ahead of time, so that all the person / group needs to do is sign and date the contract.

 Initial Added Items

-In case the Artist does add an item to the completed typed contract, or there is a provision on the Standard Form Entertainment Contract (SFEC) on line 17, those items need to be initialed by the Artist.
-This ensures the Artist agrees to the additional provisions, and agrees to items added to the contract.
+In case the person / group does add an item to the completed typed contract, or there is a provision on the Standard Form Entertainment Contract (SFEC) on line 17, those items need to be initialed by the person / group.
+When you send the completed contract template to the peson / group, please remind him/her to initial all changes that have been made.
+This ensures the person / group agrees to the additional provisions, and agrees to items added to the contract.